owenjosse/owenjosse.github.io/_teaching/2023-TA-EDP.md

 location: "Gif-sur-Yvette, France"
 ---

-During the secon semester of 2022-2023 (January to April), I served as a teaching assistant in PDE courses at CentraleSupélec.
+During the second semester of 2022-2023 (January to April), I served as a teaching assistant in PDE courses at CentraleSupélec.

-The course covered topics such as EDO, Classification of PDE and distribution.
-My responsibilities included leading weekly tutorial sessions for students with deficit in mathematics.
+The course covered topics such as ODE, Classification of PDE and distribution.
+My responsibilities included leading weekly tutorial sessions for students with difficulties in mathematics.